Show-ha Shoten!: Other groups

-A high school comedy duo composed of Teppeita "Tetta" Onizaki (鬼崎"てっ太"鉄平太), a scary-looking man who is actually sensitive and caring, and Jun Mizushina (水科潤), a self-confessed "prick".
+A high school comedy duo whose name is derived from "a chorus of voices".
+It is composed of Teppeita "Tetta" Onizaki (鬼崎 鉄平太, Onizaki Teppeita), a scary-looking man who is actually sensitive and caring, and Jun Mizushina (水科 潤, Mizushina Jun), a self-confessed "prick".
+Although Tetta is a talented baseball player, he was bullied regularly as a first-year, and Jun found a way to let him quit the team and partner with him.
 As three-time finalists of Wara-1 Koshien, and with the most appearances at the High School Comedy Battle, they are the "most visible" high school manzai duo.
 They form a friendly rivalry with One-Way Ticket to the Top after meeting at the High School Comedy Battle.
+Having placed second in the Kanto-2 regional, they are selected as one of two wild card teams to participate in the 2022 Wara-1 Koshien.